 Interact invites recognized professionals into our work as fellow performers, teachers, mentors, and colleagues.
 And we create opportunities for Interact artists to present work on stages and in galleries throughout Minnesota and beyond.

 Organic Farmers + Food Businesses

 Since 2009, Dr. Jan has done business consulting with several local farmers, many of whom are couples in business together, and/or multi-generational family farms.
 She continues to take on a number of these projects and welcomes being well-fed in exchange for consultation when she can be of help and the need is there.

-Learn more about Dr. Jan’s passion for assisting farmers and people in food related businesses, offering consulting along with partnering on special pro bono projects.
-One example is our 4 year business development project with Loon Organics, a farmer’s market and CSA operation that has morphed into a food share as we continue to hone the business around family/life needs.
+Learn more about Dr. Jan’s passion for assisting farmers and people in food-related businesses, offering to consult along with partnering on special pro bono projects.
+One example is our 4-year business development project with Loon Organics, a farmer’s market and CSA operation that has morphed into a food share as we continue to hone the business around family/life needs.